Frequently asked questions

 We see no need to replace religion with anything - after all, we are not trying to prevent religious people being religious.

 Millions of people lead happy, caring and responsible lives with no need for god or religion.
 For example, see the list of secular values which are totally independent of religion.

 I am "searching" - is humanism for me?

 Maybe, maybe not.
 Humanism is not a religion - nor a replacement for one.

 By "searching" you are doing more than most religious people who simply accept the first thing that comes along.

-The trouble is that some people never stop searching, they move from one thing in the quest for "spiritual enlightenment" to the next and the path becomes more important than the destination - yesterday paganism, today Buddhism, tomorrow pantheism, the day after crystals, lay-lines and LSD.
+The trouble is that some people never stop searching, they move from one thing to the next in the quest for "spiritual enlightenment" and the path becomes more important than the destination - yesterday paganism, today Buddhism, tomorrow pantheism, the day after crystals, lay-lines and LSD.
 There is no shortage of stops along this infinite path - all of them eventually turn out to be dead ends.

 However, when you accept that there is nothing "out there", that this is the one and only life you have, and you are ready to get on with it, please contact us for a chat about the best way to lead an enjoyable, fulfilling and responsible life free of gods, religions and all the mumbo-jumbo associated with them

 There is no such thing as "atheism" - there is no ideology, or set of beliefs, shared by atheists.
 We have no gods, no holy books, no holy men, no holy places, no holy institutions.